Shywim/auboutdufil-api/README.md

     /license/:license

 Filter by license.
-These license values will be converted to uppercase if you pass them as lowercase:
+Those are the known licenses at this time (more may have been added to the site, you can pass them to this api):

  - Licence art libre (`ART-LIBRE`)
  - Creative Commons Attribution (`CC-BY`)